drouillard/sample-ntwitter/README.md

 #Accessing Twitter API with Node and ntwitter

 The purpose of this application is to demonstrate two simple examples of how to access Twitter's API from a server written in Node.js.
+This application uses ntwitter, which can be found on github [here](https://github.com/AvianFlu/ntwitter).
 The use cases demonstrated are

 1. An application that only makes calls on its own behalf.
 An example of this would be an analytics application which is using the API on its on behalf.
 This is referred to as the Single User Example in the Application code.